Get a DemoStart Free TrialSign In

 7. Microsoft Power BI

 Microsoft Power Business Intelligence Power BI is an intuitive platform able to provide many smart data visualisation features.
-With the help of its intuitive visualization and efficient tables, you can easily convert raw data into useful insights and statistics.
+With the help of Power BI visuals and efficient tables, you can easily convert raw data into useful insights and statistics.

 When compared to another popular solution Tableau, Microsoft Power BI stands out primarily due to its higher satisfaction levels measured for the ability to understand their user’s needs and the strength of their cloud BI (Business intelligence) offering.
 Both of the aforementioned tools are equally rated regarding their ease of use to deploy and administer (Source: Gartner, 2021).